Data-driven Acceleration of MPC with Guarantees: Abstract

 \section{Abstract}

 Model Predictive Control (MPC) is a powerful framework for optimal control but can be too slow for low-latency applications.
 We present a data-driven framework to accelerate MPC by replacing online optimization with a nonparametric policy constructed from offline MPC solutions.
 Our policy is greedy with respect to a constructed upper bound on the optimal cost-to-go, and can be implemented as a nonparametric lookup rule that is orders of magnitude faster than solving MPC online.
-Our analysis shows that under sufficient coverage condition of the offline data, the policy is recursively feasible and admits provable, bounded optimality gap.
-These conditions establish an explicit trade-off between the amount of data collected and the tightness of the bounds.
-Our experiments show that this policy is between $100$ and $1000$ times faster than standard MPC, with only a modest hit to optimality, showing potential for real-time control tasks.
+Our analysis shows that under sufficient coverage conditions of the offline data, the policy is recursively feasible and admits provable, bounded optimality gap.
+These conditions establish an explicit trade-off between the amount of data collected and the tightness of the bounds.~New solutions can be incorporated straightforwardly without the need for retraining, enabling continual improvement.Our experiments show that this policy is between $100$ and $1000$ times faster than standard MPC, with only a modest hit to optimality, showing potential for real-time control tasks.